MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - <b>To Be Implemented: </b> As an advanced learner, I want to have access to more difficult topic-specific words so that the puzzles can challenge the range of my vocabulary.

-- <b>Semi-Implemented: </b> As a vocabulary learner practicing at home, I want to use my tablet for Sudoku vocabulary practice so that the words will be conveniently displayed in larger, easier-to-read fonts.
+- <b>{+IMPLEMENTED: +}</b>  As a vocabulary learner practicing at home, I want to use my tablet for Sudoku vocabulary practice so that the words will be conveniently displayed in larger, easier-to-read fonts.

-- <b>To Be Implemented: </b> As an advanced language learner who wants an extra challenging mode, I want a 12x12 version of Sudoku to play on my tablet.
+- <b>{+IMPLEMENTED: +}</b>  As an advanced language learner who wants an extra challenging mode, I want a 12x12 version of Sudoku to play on my tablet.
 The overall grid should be divided into rectangles of 12 cells each (3x4 or 4x3).

 <h3>TDD</h3>